 - CLEP Test.
 Scoring well in the College Level Examination Program (CLEP) is another way to receive free credits.
 The following chart shows examples for French and Spanish.

-|French||50||6||FREN 1311, 1312|
+|French**||39||50||6||FREN 1311, 1312|

-|56||9||FREN 1311, 1312, 2311|
+|42||59||9||FREN 1311, 1312, 2311|

 |Spanish**||45||50||6||SPAN 1311, 1312|

-|56||9||SPAN 1311, 1312, 2311|
+|50||63||9||SPAN 1311, 1312, 2311|

 - Retroactive credit.
 Get college credit for what you already know.
 Save time and money!
-Students who have acquired language skills before enrolling at UALR may receive credit for their proficiency by taking the sequel language skill course and earning a grade of B or greater.
+Students who have acquired language skills before enrolling at UA Little Rock may receive credit for their proficiency by taking the sequel language skill course and earning a grade of B or greater.
 Students may request a placement test to find the level at which they should enroll.
 Up to 12 hours, up to 3 hours of which at the upper level, may be obtained in this manner.
-Caution: Retro credit is not automatic: you must contact the DWL Chair to request that credits for courses skipped be added to your transcript.
+Caution: Retro credit is not automatic: you must contact the Department of World Languages at email@example.com or 501-916-3272 to request that credits for courses skipped be added to your transcript.